CoraJung/bandit-under-fairness-constraints/README.md

 ## Reading Experiment Outputs

 Model output comes in .h5 file format. `reading robinhood output.ipynb` in `ipynb` folder will transform the result to a well-formated dataframe.
-We provide `recidivism_judge.h5` as an sample example file.
+We provide `recidivism_judge.h5` as an sample output file.

 ## Acknowledgement